 The UK DRI is a fantastic opportunity to attract talented researchers to work on this important health condition.

 The UK DRI aims to build a solid base of discovery science, feeding its discoveries into existing initiatives like our Drug Discovery Alliance to ensure they’re fast-tracked towards benefits for people with dementia and their family as soon as possible.

-There are 37 innovative programmes happening across the six UK DRI centres, each tackling dementia from a different angle – from molecular biology to brain imaging.
+There are over 50 innovative programmes happening across the hub plus six UK DRI centres, each tackling dementia from a different angle – from molecular biology to brain imaging.